XORZK/llama_sim/README.md

 *llama_sim* is a tool written in C that allows users to create and simulate logic circuits.
 These circuits are composed of elementary logic gates and electronics: switches, NOT gates, OR gates, AND gates, etc.

+## the idea
+- The idea is relatively simple in practice: a bunch of interconnected structures.
+- All electronics (switches, gates, etc) are connected via "wires".
+- Gates can have multiple input wires, but typically only have 1 output wire.
+	- Each gate holds references to each input and output wires.
+- If a wire is an input to a gate, then it stores a pointer to the gate.
+	- If the state of the wire changes (for example: by toggling the state of a switch), then we can adjust the state of the connected gate accordingly (using the pointer stored in the wire structure).
+	- If the gates output changes as the input (wire) changes, then we update the state of the gates output wire (if it exists).
+	- Similarly, if this output wire of gate #1 is an input to some other gate #2, then we repeat the same process, but now, we update the state of gate #2.
+	- This process is repeated until our wire is **NOT** an input wire or until we reach a dead end.

 ## simple demo: toggling a switch
 ```c
 #include <stdio.h>